mcfixstuff/Point-Of-Sale-Database/README.md

     Your Azure database is now connected to the Web App.

-The next steps will show how to create a table in mySQL Workbench and a PHP file that will allow you to input information on your Web App that saves to your database.
+The next steps will show how to store user input from your web page into your database.
+In this example we will have the user sign up with a username and password and store the data.

-1. Create a table titles "users" in mySQL Workbench.
-Run the following SQL command:
+1. In mySQL Workbench, create a table titled "users" by running the following SQL command:

         CREATE TABLE users (
             username VARCHAR(255) NOT NULL UNIQUE,
             password VARCHAR(255) NOT NULL
         );

 2. Create a database.php file in GitHub repository and paste the following: